CycloneDX/cdxgen/README.md

 When used with plugins, cdxgen could generate an OBOM for Linux docker images and even VMs running Linux or Windows operating systems. cdxgen also includes an evinse tool to generate component evidence and SaaSBOM for some languages.

-NOTE:

-CycloneDX 1.5 specification is new and unsupported by many downstream tools.
-Use version 8.6.0 for 1.4 compatibility or pass the argument `--spec-version 1.4`.

 ## Why cdxgen?

-Most SBOM tools are like barcode scanners.
-They can scan a few package manifest and create a list of components only based on these files without any deep inspection.
-Further, a typical application might have several repos, components, and libraries.
-Traditional techniques to generate a SBOM per language or package manifest either do not work in enterprise environments or doesn't provide the confidence required for both compliance and automated analysis.
-So we built cdxgen - the universal polyglot SBOM generator that is both precise and comprehensive!
+Most SBOM tools are like simple barcode scanners.
+For easy applications, they can parse a few package manifests and create a list of components only based on these files without any deep inspection.
+Further, a typical application might have several repos, components, and libraries with complex build requirements.
+Traditional techniques to generate an SBOM per language or package manifest either do not work in enterprise environments or don't provide the confidence required for both compliance and automated analysis.
+So we built cdxgen - the universal polyglot SBOM generator that is user-friendly, precise and comprehensive!

 <img src="./docs/why-cdxgen.jpg" alt="why cdxgen" width="256">